fastify/fastify-passport/README.md

 ## Session Serialization

-In a typical web application, the credentials used to authenticate a user will only be transmitted once when a user logs in, and after, they are considered logged in because of some data stored in their session. `fastify-passport` implements this pattern by storing sessions using `fastify-secure-cookie`, and serializing/deserializing user objects to and from the session referenced by the cookie. `fastify-passport` can't store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.
+In a typical web application, the credentials used to authenticate a user will only be transmitted once when a user logs in, and after, they are considered logged in because of some data stored in their session. `fastify-passport` implements this pattern by storing sessions using `fastify-secure-cookie`, and serializing/deserializing user objects to and from the session referenced by the cookie. `fastify-passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.

 ```js
 // register a serializer that stores the user object's id in the session ...